-Element III: Legal Authority Audit Question(s) Yes No 1.
-Does the City have legal authority to prevent illicit discharges into the sewer?
-Findings: Municipal Code 14.36.030 prohibits illicit connections and discharges.
-The initial SSMP states the City has a long range financial plan; currently the City does not have a financial plan for wastewater.
-The most common source of inflow is through cracks and infiltration of pipelines.
-By using the CCTV, the City is able to proactively look for infiltration of roots and cracks in sewer pipelines.
-Illegal connections are not seen as often, however the City has the legal authority to prohibit such connections and cite responsible parties.
-Recommendations: 2.
-Does the City require proper design and construction of sewer 5 -2 laterals and sewer connections? \boxtimes Findings: The City follows its Standard Plans and Specifications for the Construction of Sanitary Sewers to insure the sewer lines and connections are properly designed and constructed.
-Recommendations:
+Element III: Legal Authority

+Audit Question(s) Yes No

+1. Does the City have legal authority to prevent illicit discharge ges

+into the sewer? \boxtimes

+Findings:

+Municipal Code 14.36.030 prohibits illicit connection discharges. ns and

+Illegal connections are not seen as often, however the City legal authority to prohibit such connections and cite resp parties.

+Recommendations: None

+2. Does the City require proper design and construction of laterals and sewer connections? sewer \boxtimes

+Findings:

+The City follows its Standard Plans and Specifications for the Construction of Sanitary Sewers to insure the sewer lines and connections are properly designed and constructed.

+Recommendations: Update standards as needed.